COLLABORATIVE DIVORCE IN LARGO

 The collaborative divorce replaces the highly contentious court divorce with a method that allows parties to resolve their disputes respectfully and without hostility fueled by combative litigation.
 A collaborative divorce offers an attractive alternative to the traditional adversarial court divorce.
-The collaborative process allows you and your spouse to come up with a solution which ultimately should cost less, take less time, and protect your relationships with your children, extended family and even your soon-to-be ex.
+The collaborative process allows you and your spouse to come up with a solution which ultimately should cost less, take less time, and protect your relationships with your children, extended family, and even your soon-to-be ex.

 At KM Welsh, P.A., we highly recommend exploring the option of collaborative law to help save time, money, and stress.
 If you would like more information regarding collaborative divorce, please call for a consultation with lawyer Kathryn Welsh today.

-What Is Collaborative Law?
+What Is Collaborative Divorce?

-Collaborative law is a unique process used to resolve disputes in which both clients retain separate lawyers whose only job is to help the clients settle their disputes.
+Collaborative divorce is a unique process used to resolve disputes in which both clients retain separate lawyers whose only job is to help the clients settle their disputes.
 All participants agree to work together.
 They agree to work together in a respectful and honest manner to reach a mutual agreement, which meets both clients’ interests.

 If the case does not settle in the collaborative process, the lawyers must withdraw and cannot participate in the adversarial court proceedings.